Pineapler/VirtualOrc/notes.md

 - [X] Move phone UI to world space
 - [X] Move client dialogue UI to world space
 - [X] Automatically copy SteamVR StreamingAssets to game directory
+- [x] Parent orc hands to VR controllers, use these in massage games instead of laser

 # Notes